 Consider the consequences of burning muscle for energy.
 During long winters, there were many days where no food was available.
 After the first episode, you would be severely weakened.
 After several repeated episodes, you would be so weak that you would be unable to get hunt or gather food.
 Humans would never have survived as a species.

 The better question would be why the human body would store energy as fat if it planned to burn protein instead.
-The answer, of course, is that is does not burn muscle as long as other fuel, such as fat, is available.
+The answer, of course, is that it does not burn a significant amount of muscle over the short-term as long as other fuel, such as fat, is available.
 It was only a myth.

 There is another persistent myth that brain cells require glucose for proper functioning.
 This is incorrect.
 Human brains, unique amongst animals, can use ketones as a major fuel source during prolonged starvation, allowing the conservation of protein such as skeletal muscle.